bisatol/hello-go-deploy-marathon/README.md

 ## PREREQUISITES

-For this exercise, I used go.
+For this exercise I used go.
 Feel free to use a language of your choice,

 * [go](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/development/languages/go-cheat-sheet)